JamesTrick/blog/content/posts/optimize-sales-for-growth-with-lead-scoring.md

 +++
 ![](/static/graphs/pexels-fauxels-3183170-1.jpg)

-In home design TV shows, designers often place seemingly a lot of energy on the entry of the house.
+In TV shows that focus on home design, designers often place seemingly a large amount of importance on the entry of the house.
 Why?
-Well it’s the place where you first show your home and create an impression.
+Well, it’s the place where you first show your home and create an impression.

-Sales teams often represent the entrance way into their company.
-Creating a great sales experience will lead to higher conversions and create loyal customers.
-Companies are always trying to become more efficient and a key tool to increase sales efficiency is lead scoring.
+Sales teams are often the entrance way into their company.
+Creating an excellent sales experience will lead to higher conversions and generate loyal customers.
+Because companies are always trying to become more efficient, efficiency within sales can be increased by the use of a key tool -- lead scoring.
 In this post, we’ll cover:

 * What are lead scores
-* Where lead scoring fits in your sales funnel and for what industries
+* Where lead scoring fits into your sales funnel and for what industries
 * Basic advice for building one
 * Use-cases for businesses.